 While full digital transformation is not yet a reality for many DOTs, some are moving in the right direction.
 One DOT launched a portfolio and project management initiative that consolidates multiple management systems into one standardized platform.
 Moving from disparate systems to a single repository of information creates efficiency, accuracy, and transparency that improves the agency’s decision-making and forecasting abilities.
 Such a system can also lay the foundation for future integrated solutions and apps, equipping DOTs to embrace long-term digitization.

+5. Performance measurement that supports the vision.
 Performance management today is often too focused on tracking engineering errors, cost overruns, and delays.
 To support long-term evolution and growth, the sector will need to move away from these metrics and consider the broader goal of a better transportation system.
 For example, DOTs should be evaluated against the efficacy of their solutions, not the money they disburse, and chief engineers should be rewarded based on their improvements to road networks and other transport solutions.
 A number of DOTs are already at the forefront of this evolution, but much more needs to be done.
-5. Performance measurement that supports the vision.
-Looking forward

 Today, a United States without interstate highways seems unimaginable—but it was not long ago that DOTs were preparing for and acclimating to nationwide transformation.
 Radical innovation will be challenging; yet it has been done before, and it can be done again.
 DOT leaders should acknowledge that the imminent changes to transportation are about to redefine their existing structure and models.
 They should be visionary, pragmatic, bold, and courageous in the years ahead, and stakeholders must coalesce to support them in their transformation.
 With these measures firmly in place, DOTs can act today to establish a sturdy foundation for the future.